litmuschaos/litmus-python/contribute/developer-guide/README.md

       'experiments/sample_category/sample_exec_chaos',
       'experiments/sample_category/sample_exec_chaos/experiment',
       ```
-    - Add `&` operator in the end of chaos-inject command `CHAOS_INJECT_COMMAND` example: `md5sum /dev/zero &`.
-As we are running chaos command as a background process in a separate thread.
+    - Add `&` operator at the end of chaos commands `CHAOS_INJECT_COMMAND` example: `md5sum /dev/zero &`.
+      As we are running chaos commands as a background process in a separate thread.
     - Import main file it in bin/experiment/experiment.py and add case. example: line number 3 in experiment.py
     - Then go to root(litmus-python) and run `python3 setup.py install`